Underground media in German-occupied France: Combat

 The Petites Ailes ("Little Wings") appeared in the Forbidden Zone in the Nord-Pas-de-Calais department in northern France.
-In the Occupied and Free zones, it becamee known as Les Petites Ailes de France.
+In the Occupied and Free zones, it became known as Les Petites Ailes de France.

 In August 1941, its title changed: in the northern, Occupied zone, to Résistance; in the southern zone, to Vérités (Truth).
 The group in the north was destroyed.
 In the south, during the merger of the National Liberation Movement (1940-41) (MLN) with the Liberty Resistance group, Vérités became Combat, a new newspaper common to all three zones; its title was adopted by the MLN group, thenceforth known as Combat, whose first issue came out in December 1941 under the influence of Bertie Albrecht and Henri Frenay.
 Production of Combat was directed by André Bollier.
 Thanks to the structures put in place, circulation reached 1000 copies in 1943, and attained 5,000 with issue number 50 of 1 November 1943. and 30,000 in December 1943.

 After the Liberation, Combat was led by Albert Ollivier, Jean Bloch-Michel, Georges Altschuler and especially Pascal Pia, who dragged his friend Albert Camus there in the fall of 1943.

 Jean-Paul Sartre, André Malraux, Paul Gordeaux and Emmanuel Mounier also contributed, and later Raymond Aron and Pierre Herbart.